charlehsin/docker-tutorial/kubernetes/README.md

 ## Basic overview

-This is to follow https://docs.docker.com/get-started/orchestration/.
+This is to follow [Docker - Orchestration](https://docs.docker.com/get-started/orchestration/).

 The Powershell commands: